valancej/documentation/_general/integrations/codacy.md

 ## About Codacy

 [Codacy](https://www.codacy.com) is an automated code coverage service.
 Starting with Codacy and Codeship is fast and easy.

+By using Codacy you can help enforce higher standards of code quality and transparency with your engineering tea.

 [Their documentation](https://support.codacy.com/hc/en-us/articles/207993835-Add-coverage-to-your-repo) does a great job of providing more information, in addition to the setup instructions below.

 ## Codeship Pro